aliaksandr-lebiadz/jfuture2019/README.md

 2. Make the list of top 5 Directors of the highest-rated films.

 ## Running instruction
-In order to run the program, you need to use Maven.
+First things first, to run the program you need to have the installed mvn.
+When mvn is installed you should do some steps:

-1. Set current directory to project directory;
+1. Set current directory to project directory

 2. Build .war archive of the project using